Fixed-parameter Approximability of Boolean MinCSPs: CSPs equivalent to

 In this section we show the equivalence of several problems under A-reductions.
 We identify CSPs that are equivalent to the following well-known combinatorial problems.
+In the \textsc{Nearest Codeword} (\textsc{NC}) problem, the input is an $m \times n$ $0/1$-matrix $A$, and an $m$-dimensional vector $b$.
+The output is an $n$-dimensional vector $x$ that minimizes the Hamming distance between $Ax$ and $b$.
+In the \textsc{Odd Set} problem, the input is a set-system $\cS = \{S_1,S_2,\ldots,S_m\}$ over universe $U$.
+The output is a subset $T \subseteq U$ of minimum size such that every set of $\cS$ is hit an odd number of times by $T$, that is, $\forall i \in [m]$, $|S_i \cap T|$ is odd.

-\eoset is the same problem as \odds, except that we can specify whether a set should be hit an even or odd number of times (the objective is the same as in \odds: find a subset of minimum size satisfying the requirements).
-We call a set that must be hit an odd (even) number of times \emph{odd (even) set}.
-We show that this does not make the problem much more general: there is a parameter preserving reduction from \eoset to \odds.
+\eoset is the same problem as \odds, except that for each set we can specify whether it should be hit an even or odd number of times (the objective is the same as in \odds: find a subset of minimum size satisfying the requirements).
+We show that there is a cost-preserving reduction from \eoset to \odds.

 \begin{lemma} There is a cost-preserving reduction from \eoset to \odds. \end{lemma} \begin{proof} Let $I$ be the instance of \eoset.
 If all sets in $I$ are even sets, then the empty set is an optimal solution.
 Otherwise, fix an arbitrary odd set $S_o$ in $I$.
 We obtain an instance $I'$ of \odds by introducing every odd set of $I$ into $I'$, and for each even set $S_e$ of $I$, we introduce the set $S_e \triangle S_o$ into $I'$, where $\triangle$ denotes the symmetric difference of two sets.
 This completes the reduction.